Lindsey Thomasson Pictures: Woman Charged With Killing 2-Year-Old Presley Porting, Her Boyfriend’s Daughter

 “There are no words to explain the heart ache of losing my sweet, perfect, innocent daughter,” he wrote.
 “The nights are the hardest.
 When I close my eyes the sadness becomes almost unbearable.”

-Russom added that he lost his job and car after the toddler’s death, and his two other children were taken into state custody while the investigation was ongoing.
+Russom added that he lost his job and car after the toddler’s death, and that his two other children were taken into state custody while the investigation was ongoing.

 “Since the investigation began I have lost my house, car and all of my belongings inside my house without my knowledge.
 The State has taken custody of my other two daughters, 2 year old Lilly and 1 year old Layla, while the investigation is ongoing.
 I cannot return to my union job until the investigation is completed and I have transportation.
 A family friend has been kind enough to let me stay on his couch.
 I am taking on small side jobs when I can, but they are few and far between.
 Giving up is not an option.
 I have two confused and sad little girls wondering where their parents and sister are.”